nervosnetwork/docs/docs/basic-concepts/architecture.md

 A block structure contains a group of transactions and a block header including metadata.
 It is the miner's job to pack transactions into a block and do the Proof-of-Work calculation to find a "seal" to seal the block, then broadcast it to the network.
 Other miners will receive this block, verify it, collect some transactions from their own transaction pool and start to mine a new block based on this received block.

 In CKB, a block also contains the information of uncle blocks in the block structure.
-It has the complete uncle block header as well as part of the transaction information.
+It has the complete uncle block header as well as their proposals.
 Please refer to [RFC#0019-Data Structures](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md#uncleblock) for more details.

 ### Computing 'Cycles' and Transaction Size